slowproj/slowdash/docs/ControlsScript.md

 Make this code start automatically on PC boot in your favorite way (`/etc/rc.local`, Docker, ...).

-if SlowPy Control Nodes are already available for the device, the nodes can be directly mapped to the SCPI interface:
+If SlowPy Control Nodes are already available for the device, the nodes can be directly mapped to the SCPI interface:
 ```python
 from slowpy.control import ControlSystem, ScpiServer, ScpiAdapter